 TO EQUIP & CONNECT CHURCHES FOR KINGDOM EXPANSION

 We are an interdenominational network of churches and leaders who share a similar calling and vision within God’s Kingdom.
-Looking to the first century church, the network’s missionary focus has sought to establish “Apostolic Spheres” in key centers of commerce that have become some of North America’s most postChristian cultures.
+Looking to the first century church, the network’s missionary focus has sought to establish “Apostolic Spheres” in key centers of commerce that are some of America’s most post-Christian cultures.

 We have a growing number of diverse member churches, strategic partnerships, and prayer partners joining for greater mission effectiveness.

-Recovery of the gospel is foundational for society’s revival and reformation. every church and church leader needs to be continually renewed by the good news that the kingdom of God is at hand.
+for society’s revival and reformation.
+Every church and church leader needs to be continually renewed by the good news that the kingdom of God is at hand.
 This is Jesus’ central theme, mentioned 82 times in the four gospels.
 The apostle Paul carries the theme forward in the book of Romans: “I am not ashamed of the gospel, because it is the power of God for the salvation of everyone who believes: first for the Jew, then for the Gentile” (Romans, 1:16, NIV).

 THE 6 HINGES OF HISTORY

 Six “hinges of history”—the six chief elements of the gospel story—are listed below, along with their implications for ministry.
 They are hinges for all people in all places.
 Picture them as six doorways in the “Grand Gospel Hallway,” with treasures behind each door.

 + 1.THE LIFE OF JESUS: ACCREDITED (ACTS 2:22)